 - Roasted Seaweed: Most of the time thyroid disorder is caused by deficiency of iodine.
 Including seaweeds such as kelp, nori, and wakame will help keep your thyroid function normal as seaweed is a great source of iodine.
 Or try in the supplement form.

 - Salted Nuts: Nuts are another great food not only for the thyroid but for overall health.
 Adding brazil nuts, macadamia nuts, and hazelnuts will boost thyroid treatment.
 Opt for nuts that are higher fat to carb ratio.
+Nuts speed up the natural thyroid treatment process.

 - Fish: Fish contains Omega-3 fatty acids and selenium to help decrease inflammation.
 Some of the best fish for thyroid treatment are salmon, cod, sea bass, haddock, and perch.
 Sometimes the smell of fish gets to me, so I also take this Omega-3 supplement to help!